TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 ```

 ## Broker Class
-To define our broker, we'll create the class `MyBroker`, also inside of `my_broker.py`.
+To define our broker module, we'll create the class `MyBroker`, also inside of `my_broker.py`.
 Our broker class will encapsulate the logic for making queries to a remote alert broker,
 retrieving and sanitizing data, and creating TOM alerts from it.